 A woman from Varon Publishers – that company near DC – contacted me

 today.
 Her name is Eva.
-I read her bio on Varon's web site; talk
+I read her bio on Varon's web site; talk about

 Got an e-mail this evening from another agent – some guy who says he